micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-11-rashi_en.md

 <b>You will become unclean because of them.</b> If you become unclean because of them on the earth, I will in turn cause you to become unclean in the World to Come and in the dwelling Above.

 ### passuk 44
-<b>For I am Adonoy, your God.</b> Just <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>as I am holy, for I am Adonoy your God, so “shall you be holy” — <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>sanctify yourselves below.
+<b>For I am Hachem, your God.</b> Just <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>as I am holy, for I am Hachem your God, so “shall you be holy” — <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>sanctify yourselves below.
 <b>And you shall become holy before Me,</b> for I will sanctify you Above and in the World to Come.
 <b>And you shall not make yourselves unclean.</b> [All these phrases are intended] to make [one eating these creatures] transgress <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>many negative commandments, and every negative commandment [involves] a whipping, and this is what is said in the Talmud: [If] he ate a <i>putiso,</i> he receives four [sets of whippings], [if he ate] an ant, he receives five, a hornet, he receives six.

 ### passuk 45
-<b>For I am Adonoy who brings you up.</b> In order that you shall accept My commandments I brought you up.
-Another interpretation: “For I am Adonoy Who brought you up” — in all [the verses which speak of the Exodus] it is written: “I brought you out,” while here it is written “I brought you up.”
+<b>For I am Hachem who brings you up.</b> In order that you shall accept My commandments I brought you up.
+Another interpretation: “For I am Hachem Who brought you up” — in all [the verses which speak of the Exodus] it is written: “I brought you out,” while here it is written “I brought you up.”
 The school of R. Yishmo’el taught: If I had only brought Israel up from Egypt only that they refrain from becoming unclean with creeping things as [do] the other nations — it would have been sufficient.
 And this is their advantage over others — this [explains] the expression of “bringing up.”

 ### passuk 46